As you may know, the 4l60e & the 4l80e are really common transmissions in GM, Chevrolet cars and a lot of other American cars.

-Even if these transmissions are looking pretty much the same on the pictures, there are a lot of things that are different between these transmissions.
-Here are the most significantly differences between these transmissions.
-Remember that these are the main differences and you can find other small differences if you go in-depth researching.
+Even if these transmissions look pretty much the same on the pictures, there are a lot of things that are different between these transmissions.
+Here are the most significant differences between these transmissions.
+Remember that these are the main differences and you can find other small differences if you carry out more in-depth research.

 1. The size & weight

 The biggest difference is probably the size & the weight between the 4L60E and the 4L80e transmission.
 The 4L80e is much larger and heavier than the 4L60E.
-The 4L60E has a weight of 150 lbs without fluid and the length of 23.5″, while the 4L80e have the weight of 236 lbs and the length of 26.4″.
-Just with these number, you can probably calculate that there is a big difference in size and weight between these transmissions.
+The 4L60E has a weight of 150 lbs without fluid and a length of 23.5″, while the 4L80e has a weight of 236 lbs and a length of 26.4″.
+Just with these numbers, you can probably calculate that there is a big difference in size and weight between these transmissions.

 2. Gear ratios

-Another big difference between these transmissions that are important to think of if you are going to swap them, is the gear ratios.
-For an example, on the first gear, the 4L60e have the gear ratio of 3.059:1 while the 4L80e have the gear ratio of 2.48:1.
+Another big difference between these transmissions that is important to think about if you are going to swap them, is the gear ratios.
+For example, on the first gear, the 4L60e has a gear ratio of 3.059:1 while the 4L80e has a gear ratio of 2.48:1.
 This is important to keep in mind if you are swapping between any of these transmissions.
 You can normally compensate for the new gear ratio with another rear axle differential, so this is not always a big problem, but it’s good to know about.

-If you are looking under the transmission for the transmission fluid pan, you will realise that there is a big difference in these between the transmissions.
+If you are looking under the transmission for the transmission fluid pan, you will realise that there is a big difference between the transmissions.
 This is a good way to identify if you have a 4L60e or a 4L80e transmission in your car.
-The 4L60e have a rectangular pan & gasket of 16 bolts and the 4L80e have a more oval-shaped transmission pan with 17 bolts.
+The 4L60e has a rectangular pan & gasket of 16 bolts and the 4L80e has a more oval-shaped transmission pan with 17 bolts.
 You can see the pictures of the gasket in the specification above.

-Since the size of the transmissions, there is also a large difference between the durability of these transmissions when it comes to performance.
+Due to the size of the transmissions, there is also a large difference between the durability of these transmissions when it comes to performance.
 This is mainly because of larger internals inside the transmissions.
 The 4l60e transmission can handle a max torque of around 350nm, while the 4l80e can handle 450nm~ or even more.
-These numbers can differ a lot and you will get a lot of different answers of how much these can handle.
-We have to remember that there is a big difference in the durability between a 30 years old transmission and a new one.
+These numbers can differ a lot and you will get a lot of different answers about how much these can handle.
+We have to remember that there is a big difference in the durability between a 30-year-old transmission and a new one.
 So the condition of the transmission is important to consider when you want to know the max torque.

 There is a big difference when it comes to the electronics of these transmissions.
-The Wiring harness and the transmission control unit is completely different and they are not compatible with each other.
-There are also differences when it comes to the sensors, mainly that the 4L80e do have 2-speed sensors that are different than the sensor on the 4l60e.
-If you want to swap to one of these transmissions remember to also purchase the control unit and the harness.
+The wiring harness and the transmission control unit are completely different and they are not compatible with each other.
+There are also differences when it comes to the sensors, mainly that the 4L80e has 2-speed sensors that are different than the sensor on the 4l60e.
+If you want to swap to one of these transmissions, remember to also purchase the control unit and the harness.

 Because the 4L60e is a lot more common than the 4L80e, there is also a big difference in the pricing of both used and new transmissions.
-This does also apply to the parts because there is much easier and more available parts & whole transmissions of the 4L60e than the 4L80e.
-If you want to find parts for these I can recommend you to check for it online.
-If you have a 4L60e you can probably also go to a junkyard and find parts for your transmission, depending on where you live.
+This also applies to the parts because there are much easier and more available parts & whole transmissions of the 4L60e than the 4L80e.
+If you want to find parts for these, I recommend you to check online.
+If you have a 4L60e, you can probably go to a junkyard and find parts for your transmission, depending on where you live.

-However, you can also find both new and used transmissions and parts online and one of the places to check for these are on Amazon.
+However, you can also find both new and used transmissions and parts online; one of the places to check for these is on Amazon.
 Here are some of the examples of what you can find.